louismeuret/Conan/README.md

 To launch the program with a graphical interface, you need to install the necessary packages:

-1. Go to the `parameters` folder and execute the following command: `pip install -r requirements.txt`.
+1. Go to the `parametres` folder and execute the following command: `pip install -r requirements.txt`.

 2. Move to the `Executions` folder and run the program with the command: `python gui.py`.
 This will open the graphical interface where you can interact with the program.